jhtyip/From-Dark-Matter-to-Galaxies-with-Convolutional-Neural-Networks/README.md

 | 7 | Calculate and plot power spectra and bispectra[1] | /tools/PowSpec_and_BiSpec | - |
 | 8 | Further analysis on the outputs | /tools/cube_analysis | - |

-[1] More on getting bispectra: https://github.com/franciscovillaescusa/Pylians
+[1] More on getting the bispectra: https://github.com/franciscovillaescusa/Pylians